Michael Gray (DJ): Biography

 With Full Intention, the most popular tracks he released were "Keep Pushing" in 2016 and "I Miss You" in 2017.
 In 2016, Michael Gray released new versions of his hit "Walk Into The Sun", notably with a Full Intention remix.
 In 2018, Full Intention made a remix of a David Penn's song featuring Lisa Millett entitled "Join Us".
 In 2018, Michael Gray released a single entitled "Keep Moving On", featuring the vocalists Kimberley Brown and Shirley Marie Graham.
 In 2019, he released the tracks "24 7 People", "Take Me Back" and "Brother Brother".
 The same year, his remix of Sylvester's hit "You Make Me Feel (Mighty Real)" was real success on the charts and was played by many DJs in clubs and concerts.

 In 2020, Gray released a new "Sultra Mix" of his song "The Weekend".
 The same year, he worked with vocalist RoRoe to produce a track titled "The One", released on Sultra Records.
 In September 2020, he released a track titled "The Sun" with the Melody Men.
 Gray was ranked #1 on the "Top Artists of 2020" by Traxsource.
 The same year he released a few remixes with DJ Mark Knight.
 Since 2020, Gray's club tracks were often real DJ hits, and often in the top 10 of Traxsource's charts.

-From 2021 to 2023, Gray collaborated with Australian DJ and producer Dr. Packer to release several remixes of tracks by famous house and disco artists like Brenda Taylor and Siege for example.
+From 2021 to 2023, Gray collaborated with Australian DJ and producer Dr. Packer to release several remixes of tracks by famous house and disco artists like Brenda Taylor and Siege, for example.

-2023 saw Gray release his educational music production course Making a Modern Disco Classic.
+2023 saw Gray release his educational music-production course Making a Modern Disco Classic.

 In April 2024, nearly 30 years after its original mix, Gray released an official remix of Jamiroquai's "Space Cowboy".
 In May 2024, Gray released an album titled "Optimism" on Sultra Records.
 Moreover, Gray was ranked #1 at the "Top Artists Of 2024" by Traxsource.

 In January 2025, Gray released a new remix of a track by Change & Tanya Michelle Smith titled "Sunrise Forever".
 The same month, he released a single called "Over You" featuring RoRoe.
 In April 2025, Gray released a remix of a track titled "If I'm Gonna Be With You" by Gwen Dickey (a member of the famous disco band Rose Royce).

+In January 2026, Michael Gray invited Seamus Haji in his DJ Show called "Thankful Thursday".
+In May 2026, he released a new album titled "You & Me".

-Gray played DJ sets in many countries, notably in England (Night Tales in London), Spain (Hï Ibiza, Cafe Mambo), Poland, Germany (Wangels), the Philippines, Australia, Russia, Brazil, Croatia (Defected Festival), Georgia and the Netherlands (Notably during the Amsterdam Dance Event).
+Gray played DJ sets in many countries, notably in England (Night Tales in London), Spain (Hï Ibiza, Cafe Mambo), Poland (Baltic Summer Festival), Germany (Wangels), the Philippines, Australia (with his Australia Tour 2026), New Zealand (As part of the Australia Tour 2026), Russia, Brazil, Croatia (Defected Festival), Georgia and the Netherlands (Notably during the Amsterdam Dance Event).